 We compared common search terms for consumers through different skirt lengths.
 As seen in the chart below, if we club the terms ‘mini skirt’ & ‘short skirt’, we get a total interest of 123% whereas for ‘maxi skirt’ & ‘long skirt’, it is 94%.

 However, the trend shows a different story depending on the region.
-It was noticed that India had the highest search for long/maxi skirts followed by USA.
-Mini skirt/short skirt was searched wider in Australia and Mexico.
+It was noticed that India had the highest search for long/maxi skirts followed by the USA.
+Miniskirt/short skirt was searched wider in Australia and Mexico.

 It is interesting to note that in a period of 5 years, the mini/short skirt search interest has remained the same while the interest for maxi/long skirt has been cyclic.
 Prominent peaks were seen in the period of May-June every year from 2013 to 2016.
 Overall, the preferred skirt lengths have been ‘mini’ and ‘maxi’.

 Within India, it is rather interesting to note that the Top related Query is ‘Maxi Skirt online’ indicating that consumers were looking to purchase the item of clothing online and the top colour searched was ‘nude’.